jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Perhaps, we have yet to find your lost creatures in the unexplored areas of our world."

-Miss Anning doesn't responsd.
+Miss Anning doesn't respond.
 Mr. Hartley says, "How much, Miss Anning?"

 "Two shillings for the ammonite.
 Five for the vertebrae.
 Three for the tooth."